 A retired Citizenship Judge, World Vision Canada Multicultural Council Ambassador, Chair of Levant Settlement Centre, and board member of the National Ethnic Press and Media Council of Canada.

 Since 1978 Aris Babikian has been actively involved in the Canadian civil society and the multicultural communities.
 His contribution included political, social, neighborhood, multi-faith, human rights, social services, educational, immigration, cultural and other spheres.

 Scarborough-Agincourt has been his home since 1991.
 He is founding and board member of Wishing Well Community Association and Founding member and board member of Willowdale Legal Aid Service.

 As citizenship judge, he lectured on human rights, civic participation, tolerance, Canadian values and traditions.
-Aris has strong attachment to Canada's youth.
+Aris has a strong attachment to Canada’s youth.
 He has been Wolf Cub and Boy Scouts leader, soccer coach and youth adviser.
 Many of these young people have become leaders in their communities, organizations, and successful members of our civil society.

 During his service as the secretary of the Canadian Ethnocultural Council (CEC), he has established excellent relationships and contacts with the leaders of our diverse mosaic.
 Aris is familiar with their cultures, customs and concerns.

 His unwavering commitment to volunteerism and to public service is well known.
 In recognition of his outstanding contribution to the Canadian civil society, the Canadian government awarded Aris with Queen Elizabeth II Golden Jubilee, Diamond Jubilee Medals and Canada’s 125th Confederation Commemorative Medal.

 As president of the Armenian National Federation of Canada and the first executive director of the government relations office (Ottawa) of the Armenian National Committee of Canada, he contributed significantly to the Canadian-Armenian community’s political, educational, cultural, youth and sports domains.

 - Retired Citizenship Judge

 - Founder and Chair of Levant Settlement Centre – Helped settle over 250 families

 - Multicultural Council Ambassador – World Vision Canada